jacebenson/cedar/docs/docs/typescript/introduction.md

 Let's say you generate a Cell using the command `yarn rw g cell Post`.
 If your project is in TypeScript, the generated files will contain a bunch of utility types (imported from `@cedarjs/web`), as well as types specific to your project (imported from `types/graphql`).
 You don't need to learn all the utility types up front, but they're documented in detail in the [Utility Types](/typescript/utility-types.md) doc when you're ready.

-### 3. Redwood won't force you to type everything
+### 3. Cedar won't force you to type everything

-The Redwood philosophy is to keep things as simple as possible at first.
-Redwood generates as much as possible, avoids forcing you to type every little detail, and doesn't have [strict mode](https://www.typescriptlang.org/tsconfig#strict) on by default.
+The Cedar philosophy is to keep things as simple as possible at first.
+Cedar generates as much as possible, avoids forcing you to type every little detail, and doesn't have [strict mode](https://www.typescriptlang.org/tsconfig#strict) on by default.
 Where needed (e.g. the [`DbAuthHandler`](/typescript/utility-types.md#dbauthhandleroptions)) you can make use of generics to be more specific with your types.

 But if you're comfortable with TypeScript and want that extra level of safety, take a look at our [Strict Mode](/typescript/strict-mode.md) doc.